By Steven Shaw

 What I mean by true yet weak churches is, churches that believe all the points of salvation and teach them yet are missing the depths that all need to live this life most faithfully and to the glory of God.
-I cover this a lot in my blog Me-Centered Christianity vs God Centered Christianity.
-The main problem with weak churches is “me centered” bible teaching.
+I cover this a lot in my blog Me-Centered Christianity vs God-Centered Christianity.
+The main problem with weak churches is “me-centered” bible teaching.
 Taking what God has meant to say in a book or verse and making it mean what they are trying to say in a sermon.
-When we miss the bigger more awesome truth that God has laid out for us, we have turned it into a 5-step program to be a better employee, better father, better wife, etc. Not to minimize life application but if you’re teaching the bible faithfully and helping people ascribe the glory of God, then application comes from catching glimpses of His glory.
+When we miss the bigger more awesome truth that God has laid out for us, we have turned it into a 5-step program to be a better employee, better father, a better wife, etc. Not to minimize life application but if you’re teaching the Bible faithfully and helping people ascribe the glory of God, then the application comes from catching glimpses of His glory.
 There’s only one response to seeing a glimpse of the glory of God, and it’s falling to our unworthy faces in praise.
-Lets move away from the “feel good and inspiring” messages that only lead to self-focused, weak Christians and get back to, God fearing, Christ exalting and powered by the Holy Spirit churches/individuals.
+Let’s move away from the “feel good and inspiring” messages that only lead to self-focused, weak Christians and get back to, God fearing, Christ-exalting and powered by the Holy Spirit churches/individuals.

 The dangers of popularity: